dbmdz/wolpi/docs/configuration.md

 For details on how extensions are configured, refer to the [extensions section in the documentation][exts-doc].

 [exts-doc]: ./extensions.md/#extension-configuration

+### Extension Pool Configuration

+Wolpi runs extensions from a pool of cached extension instances to improve performance (essential, especially with Python extensions, where the initialization can take upwards of a second).
+You can configure the size of this pool through the `extensions.pool-size` option.

+- `max-total`: Maximum number of extension instances to keep in the pool **per extension**, defaults to 16.
+   If you have many memory-intensive extensions enabled, you might want to lower this to keep  overall memory usage down.
+- `min-idle`: Minimum number of idle extension instances to keep in the pool **per extension**, defaults to 4.
+   This is a value that should be tuned based on your expected concurrency and request rate.
+Ideally  you would set this to a value that allows handling your normal expected peak concurrency without  having to create new extension instances on demand.

 ## Full example configuration